moses-palmer/virtual-touchpad/README.rst

     python -m virtualtouchpad

-This will start a HTTP server.
+This will start an HTTP server.
 It will print the line

     Starting server http://<computer name>:<port>/...